CSIS-iLab/india-states/_analysis/states-update-march-11-2020.md

 **Tamil Nadu**

 Tamil Nadu launched the Tamil Nadu Health System Reform Program with $287 million in funding support from the World Bank.
-The program aims to improve quality of care, management of non-communicable diseases, and reduce equity gaps in child health. **Source:** [The Hindu](https://www.thehindu.com/news/national/tamil-nadu/edappadi-launches-tamil-nadu-health-system-reform-programme/article30970486.ece) **Portal:** [Tamil Nadu Health System Reform Program](https://tnhsp.org/tnhsrp/)
+The program aims to improve quality of care, management of non-communicable diseases, and reduce equity gaps in child health. **Source:** [The Hindu](https://www.thehindu.com/news/national/tamil-nadu/edappadi-launches-tamil-nadu-health-system-reform-programme/article30970486.ece) **In detail:** [Tamil Nadu Health System Reform Program](https://tnhsp.org/tnhsrp/)

 A grant-in-aid of $9 million has been sanctioned for eight projects under the “Agro Processing Cluster Scheme” of the Food Processing Ministry’s Kisan SAMPADAYojana.
 These projects are likely to generate employment for around 8,000 people and benefit 32,000 farmers. **Source:** [The Hindu Business Line](https://www.thehindubusinessline.com/economy/policy/food-processing-ministry-grants-aid-for-10-projects/article30991396.ece) **In detail:** [Press Release](https://pib.gov.in/newsite/PrintRelease.aspx?relid=199863)